Forschungsschiff auf dem Ozean aus der Vogelperspektive

 Members of the DAM | ©Carolin Rankin

-The web portal is being developed with German Marine Research Alliance members.
-Furthermore, in cooperation with the German Research Center for Artificial Intelligence (DFKI), an AI-supported semantic search function is being developed to enable the rapid and targeted retrieval of relevant, science-based information.
+The information platform is being developed with German Marine Research Alliance members.
+Furthermore, in cooperation with the German Research Center for Artificial Intelligence (DFKI), an AI-supported semantic search function is being developed.
 In cooperation with the Informationsdienst Wissenschaft (idw), ocean and climate related research press releases will also be available in a searchable format.

 THE TOPICS